impact-initiatives/addindicators/README.md

 ## Overview

-`addindicators` is designed for creating and checking (occasionally) composite indicators like Food Consumption Score (FCS) or Household Hunger Score (HHS)
+`addindicators` is designed for creating and checking (occasionally) composite indicators such as Food Consumption Indicators and others.

 ## Installation